 Now let’s explore the freedom you’ll find while visiting the new Disney Springs.
 Sure, these options may not be free, but you’ll find the investment in your experience will pay off big time!

-Leave some room for dessert, though!
+Leave some room for dessert.
 You’ll be tempted by Vivioli Il Gelato for authentic Italian gelato to make your mouth water.
 It’s their only store outside Italy, so it saves you from having to travel that far to enjoy their gelato.
 Or there’s The Ganachery for your sweet chocolate cravings.
-For cupcake fans, Sprinkles opened on May 15, 2016 – yum!
+For cupcake fans, there’s Sprinkles.
 Hey, any place that sells cupcakes in an ATM is good in my book!
-Your sweet tooth will also want to check out Amorette’s Patisserie for French delicacies like an Eclair, Opera Cake, or a Macaron.
+Your sweet tooth will also want to check out Amorette’s Patisserie for French delicacies like an eclair, opera cake, or a macaroon.

 Freedom to Be Entertained